-Bobcats, scientific name Lynx rufus, are the most widespread predator in North America, ranging from Mexico to Canada.
+Bobcats (scientific name for the bobcat animal is Lynx rufus) are the most widespread predator in North America, ranging from Mexico to Canada.
 Some researchers have suggested that the bobcat is a “keystone species.”
 A keystone species is one that has a disproportionate effect on the ecosystem that it lives in, relative to its biomass.
 Predators are commonly named as keystone species because their populations are relatively sparse, yet they exert considerable influence on lower levels of the food chain.

 The bobcat is a generalist predator -- this means that it has the ability to prey on a diverse range of prey species.
 This is due, in part, to its versatile size.
 The bobcat, roughly the same size as a coyote, is big enough to take down small deer and pronghorn antelope, but small and agile enough to capture small prey.

 A study carried out by Idaho Fish and Game staff, published in a 1988 issue of “Northwest Science,” found that bobcats ate a total of 42 different species within a year in Oregon’s Cascade Ranges.
 Hares, black-tailed deer and beavers made up the bulk of the annual diet, but bobcats also ate a range of small mammals, birds, reptiles and even insects.

 Top-Down Bobcat Ecosystem Control

 As a top predator the bobcat is at, or near, the top of the food chain.
 This position on the bobcat food chain is a critical one, because the bobcat exerts what is known as “top-down control” of ecosystems.
 Bobcats and other predators help to keep ecosystems balanced.
 In ecosystems that are short on predators, consumers lower in the food chain rapidly increase in population size.